“On your feet soldier! We are leaving!” – Capt. John Price, Call of Duty®: Modern Warfare®.

 To perform this technique, you must first start sprinting – or ideally, tactical sprinting – forward.
 Next, begin sliding (using tap to slide).
 While in that slide, press O (circle) again to stop sliding, then immediately press the X (cross) button to come back up.

 If performed correctly, your Operator will temporarily sprint forward, duck down for a slide, and pop back up.
 This can be chained together indefinitely, although at some point, you may want to stop and actually fire your weapon.

 Leaps and Bounds

 Pressing the X (cross) button will make your Operator jump, with the height of your jump progressively getting shorter if this command is executed multiple times in short succession.

 Jumping could be necessary to get across short gaps in order to access unique routes across the map, and otherwise is a potential way to throw off enemy fire.

 Study your preferred locations; it’s possible to not touch the ground through some locations, like the train carriages of the Train Yard, by hopping across ledges, tin roofs, and even boxes.
 These kinds of routes might surprise an enemy who may expect an Operator to merely walk across the playing field, which could lead to a unique advantage in combat.

 While jumping greatly decreases accuracy while firing weapons – that’s why those who can hit jump shots with sniper rifles get serious cred around the community – this movement technique is still an important part of your Operator’s mobility arsenal.

 During your time in Warzone, there may be times where you need to get over a box, ledge, or ridge.
-That’s where mantling comes into play; pressing cross (X) when prompted near a grabbable edge will allow your Operator to boost up and over, or on top of the object in question (as shown above).
+That’s where mantling comes into play; pressing cross (X) when prompted near a grabbable edge will allow your Operator to boost up and over, or on top of the object in question.